-At the same time, Claude compiled all historic geophysical, geological, geochemical, and drilling data on the Madsen Gold Project (Panagapko, 1998) and surveyed 11.7 line-km of gradient array IP over the Austin and McVeigh deposits.
+Following cessation of mining in 1999, Claude compiled all historic geophysical, geological, geochemical, and drilling data on the Madsen Gold Project (Panagapko, 1998) and surveyed 11.7 line-km of gradient array IP over the Austin and McVeigh deposits.
 The IP survey successfully outlined a chargeability anomaly related to sulphide mineralization associated with the auriferous tuff intervals and was also helpful in delineating silica alteration in basalt.